-- Submit requests for clarification on the procedures, requirements, and conditions for specific public procurements. - Participate in the opening of the proposal, in the prescribed manner, by the Procurement Commission. - Appeal, in the established manner, the results of a public procurement in case of a violation of procurement procedures. - Make changes to or withdraw proposals, in accordance with the law, in cases specified in public procurement procedures. - Submit proposals and documents that meet the requirements of public procurement documentation, the accuracy of the information they provide being their responsibility. - Provide approved finance elements as appropriate and initiate any activities necessary to support their bid. - If selected as a winner, conclude an agreement with the state customer.
+- Submit requests for clarification on the procedures, requirements, and conditions for specific public procurements. - Participate in the opening of the proposal, in the prescribed manner, by the state Customer/Procurement Commission. - Appeal, in the established manner, the results of a public procurement in case of a violation of procurement procedures. - Make changes to or withdraw proposals, before the bids or proposals opening, in accordance with the Procurement regulations. - Submit proposals and documents that meet the requirements of public procurement documentation, the accuracy of the information they provide being their responsibility. - Provide approved finance elements as appropriate and initiate any activities necessary to support their bid. - If selected as a winner, conclude an agreement with the state Customer.

-6.2 Procurement Arrangements for Component 1a
+6.2.
+Procurement Arrangements for Component 1a